 One obvious reason for cutting cocaine is that by substituting some volume of the drug with cheaper substances, dealers can increase their profits.
 Therefore, those who sell drugs have a vested interest in tampering with the product.

 Another less egregious motivation for cutting cocaine is to actually make the powder flow better, making it easier to use.
-Some cutting agents will change the texture of the drug, for example, which will make it easier to inhale.
+Some cutting agents will change the texture of the drug, for example, making it easier to inhale.
 Since cocaine will often pass through many hands before getting to the end-user, many types of substances may be added to the product that is ultimately consumed.

 Common Additives Used to Cut Cocaine